Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Start the new zone aware store gateways.

-   > **Note**: this step assumes that you set up your zones according to [Configure zone aware replication for ingesters](#configure-zone-aware-replication-for-store-gateways)
+   > **Note**: this step assumes that you set up your zones according to [Configure zone aware replication for store gateways](#configure-zone-aware-replication-for-store-gateways)

    Copy the following into the `migrate.yaml`: